Staff

 Student Staff

-Michelle is the Communications Assistant for the Labor Studies program.
-She is a fourth-year student majoring in Labor Studies and Chicano Studies.
+Diego is the Communications Assistant for the Labor Studies program.
+He is a third-year majoring in Labor Studies and minoring in Urban Planning.